 My discernment has been around for as long as I can remember.
 Since I was a toddler, the priesthood always amazed me.
 However, around junior high, I kept pushing it to the back of my mind because I didn’t want to be labeled as that “extra-religious guy.”
 After graduating, I decided to attend Benedictine College to major in Theology.
 Towards the end of my first year at Benedictine, while at my sister’s wedding dance, I oddly had a strong feeling about seminary.
 A month later, I attended the priest ordination while teaching Totus Tuus, and started weeping during the procession in the cathedral.
 This sign was big encouragement in finally giving my future in God’s hands.
-I will now be entering Saint John Vianney Seminary in the Twin Cities.
-I expect seminary life will be lots of fraternal friendships, as we are all on the same journey of striving to be what God wants us to be.
+I am currently at Kenrick Glennon Seminary in St. Louis and have made many fraternal friendships, as we are all on the same journey of striving to be what God wants us to be.

 For all those with even an inkling about entering seminary, I encourage you to be open to it.
 Pray about it, frequent the sacraments, and remember: “You were not made for comfort.
 You were made for greatness.”
 And remember, every priest and seminarian has gone through what you are going through.